Unthrottled/ultra-marathon/content/accomplishments/c_theperfecttheme.md

 I have an extremely active and vivid visual imagination.
 Meaning that I solve problems by visualizing solutions in my head.
 Working towards a vision is my primary form of getting things done.
 Take for instance, this project, the _ ultramarathon_.
-I know what I want to accomplish, I have vision of what it messages should relay.
+I know what I want to accomplish, I have vision of what its messages should relay.
 Now, I am working towards that goal that I have in mind.

-For clarity, when I say that I can "visualize solutions", I cannot literally _see_ the problems with my optical senses (
-eg: with my eyeballs).
-The closest experience I can relate this to rememberng somithing a dream that you had.
+For clarity, when I say that I can "visualize solutions", I cannot literally _see_ the problems with my optical senses (eg: with my eyeballs).
+The closest experience I can relate this to is remembering something a dream.
 If you can see things in your dreams, then think back to a place you have been in a dream.
 It could be a building, landscape, next to a person, scary thing, or whatever else.
 If you have the ability to recall or remember what anything in a dream you have had, then that is the same "visualization" I am referring to.
 You probably have never seen the object with your eyes in real life, but you still know what it looks like in your head.
 That is the experience I relate to when somebody else says have a photographic memory.
 Not saying that I have a photographic memory, that would be nice though.
 No, the images in my head are not clear enough that I can see small details, I only can only see a large vague concept.
 I can see the forest, but not the trees.

 Anyway, back to the topic at hand.
 I believe that one of the reasons that I enjoy programming so much is that there is a creative element to it.
 Programming is a nice mix of finding creative solutions and solving tough logical problems.
 A